 1. Set Value

+This sets the value in the storage to be retrieved later by the key.
 For any incoming data in an integration, you can set its value in our data store and save it.

-Going into the details of these fields,
+Going into the details of these fields.

 In the above fields, a unique key is being assigned to the new contact through the “Key” field.
-For Salesforce, it is the contact ID.
+For Sendinblue, it is the contact ID.
 The “Value” field saves the email address for that same contact as the value entry.

 Providing these two things will store this entry in the storage app as a key/value pair in our data store.
 An example of this saved in the data store will look like this: